Tayyab885/heart_failure_prediction/README.md

 ```

 ## EDA
 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights.
+Below are a few highlights.<br>
 <img src="pics/deaths.png" width="500"><br>
 <img src="pics/gender.png" width="500"><br>
 <img src="pics/smoking.png" width="500"><br>